exeme-project/exeme-lang/README.md

 Exeme is designed to:

 * Run as fast as C++.
 * Be written in a way that is easy to read, understand and write.
-High quality code deserves easy development, and Exeme is the epitome of this.
+High quality code merits easy development, and Exeme is the epitome of this.
-* Support practical code security / testing mechanisms.
+* Support practical code security and testing mechanisms.
 * Support a fast and scalable development process.
 * Support all modern OS platforms and provide OS independent APIs.
-* Interoperable with existing C++ code, enabling easy migration.
+* Be interoperable with existing C++ code, enabling easy migration.

 While many languages share subsets of these goals, combining them together is what sets Exeme apart.